Jack Gray (musician): Career

-Gray started his career in 2017 with the release of his debut song ‘Red Rental Car’ which gained him mass recognition as an up-and-coming indie artist.
+Gray started his career with the release of his debut song ‘Red Rental Car’ which gained him mass recognition as an up-and-coming indie artist.
 Another one of his songs that gained mass acclaim was ‘My Hands’ that conceptualized the idea of sexual benefits outweighing unhealthy relationships.
 Jack Gray has also been featured on tour in the US, UK and Europe with Dean Lewis.

 In July 2022, Jack Gray toured Australia and New Zealand with Canadian pop sensation Tate McRae in Perth, Brisbane, Sydney, Melbourne, Adelaide, and Auckland, with all shows sold out.

+Jack has spent 2023 writing and recording his debut album which will be coming out in 2024.
+He also toured in the United States with Katelyn Tarver and Matt Corby, and did a few of his own solo shows in Australia to support the release of his EP - 'Future Echo'.